Getting Started with Soccer

 Are you interested in registering yourself or your child to play soccer in Georgia, but don't know where to start?
 You have come to the right place.
 This page will lay out all the information you need to register and play.

 The first step is to find a club or league in your area.
 You can do this by using our online Club Finder.
 You can search by ZIP Code and desired distance from home, or browse the interactive map.
 We recommend selecting two or three clubs in your area to look at a bit closer.
 You can click on "Club Info" for any club and see its contact information and website.
 Club websites will offer complete details on the programs they offer.

 Types of Programs

-Participating in youth soccer does not require a substantial investment in equipment as is common in other youth sports.
-All youth players are required to wear shinguards, long soccer socks, and closed toe athletic shoes or cleats.
+Participating in youth soccer does not require a substantial investment in equipment.
+All youth players are required to wear shinguards, long soccer socks and closed toe athletic shoes or cleats.
 Jerseys are issued by the club, sometimes for a fee.
 Recreational teams typically only have one jersey, while competitive select teams may require several full kits and warm-up gear.
 Your club will provide all uniform information to you when you register.